swap-beep/swap-beep/README.md

    ## 🙋‍♂️ About Me

-   - 🔭 I’m currently pursuing Full Stack Web Development in .NET Framework
+   - 🔭 I’m currently working as a Web Developer in .NET Framework